cnrrobertson/nuiterm.nvim/README.md

 # nuiterm.nvim

-A Neovim plugin to toggle and send code to terminals which are local to your buffer, window, tab, or editor.
+A Neovim plugin to toggle and send code to terminals which are attached to your buffer, window, tab, or editor.

-The key design motivation in this plugin was to facilitate a terminal/REPL for individual file buffers rather than having a single terminal/REPL for all buffers or each filetype.
+The key design motivation in this plugin was to facilitate a terminal/REPL for individual file buffers rather than having a single terminal/REPL for all buffers.
-With this, it mimics the REPL experience of using [Jupyter Interactive windows](https://code.visualstudio.com/docs/python/jupyter-support-py) in VSCode.
+This design allows it to mimic the REPL experience of using [Jupyter Interactive windows](https://code.visualstudio.com/docs/python/jupyter-support-py) in VSCode.
-The UI is all done with [nui.nvim](https://github.com/MunifTanjim/nui.nvim) to allow for ease of use and expansion.
+The UI is all built with [nui.nvim](https://github.com/MunifTanjim/nui.nvim) to allow for ease of use and expansion.

 Some core features of `nuiterm`: